Hello and welcome! My name is Laura Rice and I am the face behind Pet Peeves Training, LLC, the San Fernando Valley's dog behavior specialists!

 Don't just take my word for it.
 See for yourself...

-How many dog trainers do you know that can control 13 dogs off leash with no treats or special tools?
+How many dog trainers do you know that can control 13 dogs with no leashes, treats or special tools?
 It's not magic.
 It's just dog psychology.
 Can you believe the vast majority of dog trainers have little to no education in dog psychology?
 Seems crazy, right?
 Let me share my knowledge with you.
 Your dog deserves to be understood by you, and you deserve to be understood by your dog!

-I'm a firm believer that a skilled trainer should be able to provide videos of their work.
+I'm a firm believer that a skilled trainer should be able to provide video evidence of their work.
 So before you decide if you want to work with me, please take a look at this video and the others on my home page and Videos page.
 If you like what you see, let's get started!